50001 Ready Frequently Asked Questions

 Yes, many of the processes and procedures in ISO 9001 and ISO 14001 are similar to those used in ISO 50001 and, accordingly, 50001 Ready.
 Tips for those already experienced with ISO 9001 and ISO 14001 are included in the task guidance in the 50001 Ready Navigator application.

 50001 Ready is a designation from the U.S. Department of Energy (DOE) for facilities that have self-attested to the implementation of an energy management system (EnMS) according to the guidance provided in the 50001 Ready Navigator application.
 50001 Ready is not a certification and is issued solely at the discretion of the DOE.
-Formal certifications for energy management such as ISO 50001 and Superior Energy Performance (SEP) require third-party verification of implementation and energy performance to establish eligibility.
-Find more information at energy.gov/ISO50001.
+Formal certifications for energy management such as ISO 50001 and Superior Energy Performance 50001 (SEP 50001) require third-party verification of implementation and energy performance to establish eligibility.

-If your facility is already ISO 50001 or SEP certified, then you have already exceeded the requirements for implementing a 50001 Ready EnMS.
+If your facility is already certified to ISO 50001 or SEP 50001, then you have already exceeded the requirements for implementing a 50001 Ready EnMS.
 At the enterprise level, you may be interested in working through the 50001 Ready Navigator application to encourage other facilities in your organization or supply chain to pursue the 50001 Ready designation.

 I am already a Better Plants or Better Buildings Challenge Partner.
 Why should I do 50001 Ready?